 We use the largest value of $k_{\rm max}$, the maximum applicable wave mode, at which theory gives a good fit to the simulation measurements, as our performance metric for testing the approximations and modelling approaches.
-To determine this, we follow the procedure of \cite{Bose:2019psj}: \begin{enumerate} \item We perform a least-squares fit to the $N$-body data by varying the set of nuisance parameters but fixing all cosmological and gravitational parameters to their fiducial values.
-We repeat this for $k$-bins within $0.125 \,h\,{\rm Mpc}^{-1} \leq k_{\rm max} \leq 0.300 \,h\,{\rm Mpc}^{-1}$. \item We then calculate the $1\sigma$ confidence intervals ($\Delta \chi^2$) on a $\chi^2$ distribution using $N_{\rm dof}$ degrees of freedom. \item The model validity scale $k_{\rm max}$ is then chosen as the largest value of $k_{\rm max}$ which has $[\chi^2(k_{\rm max}) - \Delta \chi^2(k_{\rm max})] \leq 1$.
-A $\chi^2$ value of 1 indicates a good fit to the data. \end{enumerate} This procedure provides a fair estimate of the range of validity of the models in which we can recover the fiducial cosmology with a $1\sigma$ criterion.
+To determine this, we followed the procedure of \cite{Bose:2019psj}: \begin{enumerate} \item We performed a least-squares fit to the $N$-body data by varying the set of nuisance parameters but fixing all cosmological and gravitational parameters to their fiducial values.
+We repeated this for $k$-bins within $0.125 \,h\,{\rm Mpc}^{-1} \leq k_{\rm max} \leq 0.300 \,h\,{\rm Mpc}^{-1}$. \item We then calculated the $1\sigma$ confidence intervals ($\Delta \chi^2$) on a $\chi^2$ distribution using $N_{\rm dof}$ degrees of freedom. \item The model validity scale $k_{\rm max}$ was then chosen as the largest value of $k_{\rm max}$ which has $[\chi^2(k_{\rm max}) - \Delta \chi^2(k_{\rm max})] \leq 1$.
+A $\chi^2$ value of one indicates a good fit to the data. \end{enumerate} This procedure provides a fair estimate of the range of validity of the models in which we can recover the fiducial cosmology with a $1\sigma$ criterion.
 This procedure was validated in $\Lambda$CDM in \cite{Bose:2019psj,Markovic:2019sva} using a Markov Chain Monte Carlo analysis.

-We impose the physically motivated priors $b_1, \sigma_{\rm v} > 0 $ in the fits.
+We imposed the physically motivated priors $b_1, \sigma_{\rm v} > 0 $ in the fits.
 Otherwise all fits assume an extremely wide prior on all other nuisance parameters, representing minimal prior information.
-We make this choice, as it is now known from the results of \cite{Carrilho:2022mon, Simon:2022lde}, that the choice of narrow priors on nuisance parameters can lead to differences in the inferred marginal posteriors of cosmological parameters.
+We made this choice, as it is now known from the results of \cite{Carrilho:2022mon, Simon:2022lde}, that the choice of narrow priors on nuisance parameters can lead to differences in the inferred marginal posteriors of cosmological parameters.
 While also shown in the aforementioned references that prior volume effects are important and increase with the size of the priors,\footnote{Solutions to this issue are currently being investigated in the literature, including using Jeffreys priors~\citep{Donald-McCann:2023kpx} or profile likelihoods~\citep{Moretti:2023drg, Holm:2023laa}.} our results are not affected, since we are maximising the posterior, which is this case of large priors is equivalent to a maximum likelihood estimation of the parameters.